FMestre1/lconnect/README.md

 value the more connected the patches are.
 Threshold dependent (dispersal distance).

 ##### Expected cluster size #####
 ’ECS’ - Expected cluster (component) size.
-Mean cluster size of the clusters weighed by area.
-(O’ Brien et al.,2006 and Fall et al, 2007).
+Mean cluster size of the clusters weighted by area.
+(O’Brien et al.,2006 and Fall et al, 2007).
 This represents the size of the component in which a randomly located point in an habitat patch would reside.
 Although it is informative regarding the area of the component, it does not provide any ecologically meaningful information regarding the total area of habitat,